 Double VPN a redundant layer of security and if you’re using a virtual private network to do anything illegal, I’d like to also point out that no single piece of software or encryption, even if it’s doubled or tripled up, can guarantee 100% protection.

-More than anything, multihop provides peace of mind to those who are extra paranoid or worried about their online privacy.
+More than anything, double hop VPN provides peace of mind to those who are extra paranoid or worried about their online privacy.

 Use Cases & Privacy Alternatives